eaitae/SubtitleSync/README.md

 ◽ Thinking about UX

 - When we think about WPF, we know that INotifyPropertyChanged and ICommand are very important.
-By using them I was able to block the buttons, being sure that the user would just be capable of executing or previewing the file if the necessary objects were set.
+By using them I was able to block the buttons, being sure that the user could execute or preview the file only if the necessary objects were set.

-Here is when the buttons are blocked
+Here we can see when the buttons are blocked:

 ![Buttons1](https://media.discordapp.net/attachments/941386143168098406/951585075022139472/Untitlasdasdesdasdd.png)

-And when it's possible to execute and preview the file
+And when it's possible to execute and preview the file:

 ![Buttons2](https://media.discordapp.net/attachments/941386143168098406/951585074820833340/Untitlasdasdessdasdd.png)